• Skip to main content

 🌎 Origin

-Bistecca alla Fiorentina is more than just a dish- it's an integral part of Tuscan culture and history.
+Bistecca alla Fiorentina is more than just a dish- it's an integral part of Italian culture and history.
+You'll find this steak featured on many menus in Florence, Italy, where it is grilled over hot coals after being seasoned with local spices.

 It's believed that the origins date back to the Middle Ages when it was a celebratory meal during festivals and important occasions.